orsenthil/senthil.learntosolveit.com-deploy/posts/2005/06/26/maheswata.md

 .. title: Maheswata
 .. slug: maheswata
 .. date: 2005-06-26 11:34:00
-.. tags:
+.. tags: life lessons, beauty, courage, society, sudha murthy
-.. category: General
+.. category: Literature
-.. description:
-.. categories: General
-.. wp-status: publish
+.. description: A poignant story of resilience, courage, and introspection by Sudha Murthy.

 Maheswata is a story of a beautiful girl named Anupama, who suddenly has to face life in all its cruel possibilities.
 After enduring immense suffering, she